SchniedersLab/OtoProtein3/README.md

 The structures, Molprobity values, and variant data for the study titled:
   "The prevalence of protein misfolding as a mechanism for hereditary deafness" Structures are organized by gene where protein structures labeled by their gene name and NP accession number.

+File Descriptions

+Data_All_Variants.zip: Contains all relevant data collected for this study as a csv file for all

+AF3_OtoProteinV3_Molprobity_Stats.xlsx: Contains MolProbity statistics for all protein structures in the DVD before and after optimization techniques described in the study

+Gene_Percentages_Above_1kcalpermol.xlsx: Contains the information by gene for pathogenic variants with a greater than 1 kcal/mol folding free energy difference.
+Any gene without a labeled pathogenic variant is excluded.